fiskaltrust/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 ### Receipt Creation Process

-This chapter describes the general process of creating receipts with fiskaltrust.Service and its workflow, in accordance with the Austrian law.
+This chapter describes the general process of creating receipts with fiskaltrust.Middleware and its workflow, in accordance with the Austrian law.

 #### The fiskaltrust.SecurityMechanism